-The Honorable Lynn Scarlett, co-Chief of External Affairs and Global Managing Director for Public Policy at The Nature Conservancy, and former Acting Secretary, Deputy Secretary, and Chief Operating Officer of the U.S. Department of the Interior, will present the award to McCarthy.
+The Honorable Lynn Scarlett, co-Chief External Affairs Officer at The Nature Conservancy, and former Acting Secretary, Deputy Secretary, and Chief Operating Officer of the U.S. Department of the Interior, will present the award to McCarthy.
 The award ceremony will include remarks in McCarthy’s honor from several distinguished guests and will conclude with a reflection on energy policy by McCarthy.

 CURRENT & RECENT WORK